Open-Science-Community-Saudi-Arabia/sFDA-Carpentries-Workshop/index.md

 > ## Before you start
-> > - Before the training, please make sure you have completed the [Setup](https://carpentries-incubator.github.io/open-science-with-r/setup.html) instructions.
+> - **Before the training:** Please make sure you have completed the [Setup](https://carpentries-incubator.github.io/open-science-with-r/setup.html) instructions.
 > - There are two options to install necessary softwares and packages:
 >   * (Option 1) The favored one is to sign up to [RStudio Cloud](https://rstudio.cloud/).
 >   * (Option 2) Alternatively, you can install everything manually.
 Follow the Setup instructions to do so.